CryptoKube-io/devcon4-workshop/README.md

 ---

 ## Administrative Tooling
+We'll primarily be using Docker, Terraform, Ansible, terraform-inventory, and Git.

 ### Docker
 *Docker is a computer program that performs operating-system-level virtualization also known as containerization.* -wikipedia